International-Data-Spaces-Association/ids-specification/catalog/catalog.protocol.md

 ### 4.1 Queries and Filter Expressions

-A _**catalog service**_ may support catalog queries or filter expressions as an implementation-specific feature.
+A _**catalog service**_ may support [Catalog](../model/terminology.md#catalog) queries or filter expressions as an implementation-specific feature.
 However, it is expected that query capabilities will be implemented by the consumer against the results of a `CatalogRequestMessage,` as the latter is an RDF vocabulary.
-Client-side querying can be scaled by periodically crawling provider catalog services, caching the results, and executing queries against the locally-stored catalogs.
+Client-side querying can be scaled by periodically crawling provider catalog services, caching the results, and executing queries against the locally-stored [Catalogs](../model/terminology.md#catalog).

 ### 4.2 Replication Protocol